emanuelegiona/neural_WSD/README.md

 ## Features

-- Multi-threaded operation in order to read from the training file, split to sentences, batching, training simultaneously (producer-consumer pattern)
+- Multi-threaded operation in order to read from the training file, split to sentences, batching, training simultaneously (_producer-consumer pattern_)
 - Low RAM usage due to limited queues between threads and periodic dumps of created batches
 - Sentences are never padded, instead they are organized by their length and then created batches from sentences of all the same length
 - Dynamic batch size: will try to create batches of maximal size (hyper-parameter `batch_dim`) as much as possible, but batches smaller than the chosen size will not be padded

-## Known bugs
+## Known bugs/problems

 - Missing `batches` folder creation if not present
 - Training corpus only accepted format is UTF-8 encoded plain text